 - more information about nationality and residency can be found in the EMA Guidance Document on the Government website: www.mygov.scot/ema

 - if you have not been resident in the UK for 3 years you must provide evidence of your residency status

 Section 2 - school details

-- to be eligible for an EMA you must be attending school and/or college for a minimum of 21 guided learning hours (timetabled hours including study periods) - tick either yes or no
+- to be eligible for an EMA you must be attending school and/or college for a minimum of 21 guided learning hours (timetabled hours) - tick either yes or no

 - if you intend to study between two schools or school and college over the same period, enter details of the place at which you will spend most of the time

 - the name of the person holding the account must be the EMA student only - except where the applicant has additional needs which makes this impractical

 - to receive an EMA payment you must hold a bank/building society account which accepts payments by Bank Automated Credit System (BACS) Transfer.
 If you are unsure - check with your bank or building society

 - the applicant must be the only person to have access to this account - joint accounts and trust accounts are not acceptable

 - payments will normally be paid directly into your bank/building society account on a fortnightly cycle in arrears - this is subject to change, particularly around holiday periods